 2. The Role Of Charge: Nucleophilicity Increases As An Atom’s Electron Density Increases

 Since a nucleophile is a species that is donating a pair of electrons, it’s reasonable to expect that its ability to donate electrons will increase as it becomes more electron rich, and decrease as it becomes more electron poor, right?
 So as electron density increases, so does nucleophilicity.

 A handy rule to remember for this purpose is the following: the conjugate base is always a better nucleophile.

 3. Electronegativity: Across The Periodic Table, Nucleophilicity Increases With Decreasing Electronegativity

 Assuming an atom has a pair of electrons to donate, the ability of a species to donate that pair should be inversely proportional to how “tightly held” it is.
 The key factor for determining how “tightly held” an electron pair is bound is the familiar concept of electronegativity.
 Bottom line: as electronegativity increases, nucleophilicity decreases.
 Note: It’s important to restrict application of this trend to atoms in the same row of the periodic table; for instance, C N O F, or Si P S Cl.
 Going down the periodic table, another factor comes into play (next)

 Nucleophilicity is not a property inherent to a given species; it can be affected by the medium it’s in (otherwise known as “the solvent”).
-[For an introduction to the different classes of solvents, click here]
+[For an introduction to the different classes of solvents, see this post]

 A polar aprotic solvent does not hydrogen bond to nucleophiles to a significant extent, meaning that the nucleophiles have greater freedom in solution.
 Under these conditions, nucleophilicity correlates well with basicity – and fluoride ion, being the most unstable of the halide ions, reacts fastest with electrophiles.